Chinese Turquoise

 Chinese turquoise ranges all across the spectrum from deep greens to dark blues and even yellows.
 The best and most collectible material is dark blue with excellent spider-webbing.
 Most of the matrix is dark brown or black.

-Today, most of the turquoise produced in China comes from the Ma'anshan and Hubei mines.
-The Hubei province includes the Yungai (also known as Cloud Mountain) and the Zhuxi mines.
+Today, most of the turquoise produced in China comes from the Ma'anshan and Hubei provinces.
+The Hubei province includes the Yungai (aka the famous Cloud Mountain) and the Zhuxi mines.
+Other popular types include Moon River, Red River, Bamboo Mountain, Gobi, Sky Horse, Bao Canyon and Labashan, just to name a few.

 It is said that for every well known American mine, there is a Chinese counterpart producing similar material.
 Popular examples are the Number 8 and Lander Blue mines because of the spider-web matrix, but Chinese turquoise can even be mistaken for Royston, Kingman, Bisbee, and more because of the massive variations in color and matrix.